madnificent/ember-mode/README.md

 Ember-mode speeds up navigation in EmberJS projects.

-    NOTE: ember-mode is a work in progress.
-Although we use it internally, it will be extended in the future and it isn't fully functional yet.

-    That being said, it will not destroy your code and it's nice to use.

 ## Usage ##

 Ember-mode helps in jumping and generating javascript files in an emberjs project.
 It assumes an ember-cli-like folder-structure and supports both coffeescript and javascript extensions.
+Experimental support for POD structures has recently been added.

 ### example usage ###